peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Return Value:</b>

-Whether this object's value can be converted to a 32-bit floating point number without its value being rounded to another numerical value.
-Returns true if this is a not-a-number value, even if the value's diagnostic information can' t fit in a 32-bit floating point number.
+ `true`  if this object's value can be converted to a 32-bit floating point number without its value being rounded to another numerical value, or if this is a not-a-number value, even if the value's diagnostic information can' t fit in a 32-bit floating point number; otherwise,  `false` .

 <a id="CanTruncatedIntFitInInt32"></a>
 ### CanTruncatedIntFitInInt32

     public bool CanTruncatedIntFitInInt32();

-Returns whether this object's value, truncated to an integer, would be -(2^31) or greater, and less than 2^31.
+Returns whether this object's value, converted to an integer by discarding its fractional part, would be -(2^31) or greater, and less than 2^31.

 <b>Return Value:</b>

- `true`  if this object's value, truncated to an integer, would be -(2^31) or greater, and less than 2^31; otherwise,  `false` .
+ `true`  if this object's value, converted to an integer by discarding its fractional part, would be -(2^31) or greater, and less than 2^31; otherwise,  `false` .

 <a id="CanTruncatedIntFitInInt64"></a>
 ### CanTruncatedIntFitInInt64

     public bool CanTruncatedIntFitInInt64();

-Returns whether this object's value, truncated to an integer, would be -(2^63) or greater, and less than 2^63.
+Returns whether this object's value, converted to an integer by discarding its fractional part, would be -(2^63) or greater, and less than 2^63.

 <b>Return Value:</b>

- `true`  if this object's value, truncated to an integer, would be -(2^63) or greater, and less than 2^63; otherwise,  `false` .
+ `true`  if this object's value, converted to an integer by discarding its fractional part, would be -(2^63) or greater, and less than 2^63; otherwise,  `false` .

 <a id="CanValueFitInInt32"></a>
 ### CanValueFitInInt32